lutimoth/DataSci-Projects-and-KaggleComps/Data Science Projects/ALGS Visualization/README.md

 ## ALGS Overview

 The ALGS tournament is played in the game Apex Legends, an on-line Battle Royale developed by Respawn and published by Electronic Arts.
 This tournament has multiple stages held on-line in multiple regions simultaneously leading up to 2 major in-person LAN tournaments.
+The great joy of the tournament is that it is open to the public.
+Anyone can sign up and join ALGS for a chance teo play in those major LANs for prize pools of up to $500,000.
+We see the journey from preseason qualifiers with non-pros playing each weekend to get ALGS points to get their chance, through Challenger Circuits as teams are making their final push to qualify for ALGS, finally culminating in the first Playoffs LAN in Stockholm, Sweden.
+The excitement continues as those playoffs take us into Split 2 Challenger Circuit and the surviving teams play through Last-Chance qualifiers for their chance to be part of the ALGS Championships in Raleigh, North Carolina.

 The 5 major regions are: North America, South America, EU/Middle East, Asia-Pacific North, Asia-Pacific South.